Check out beautiful Bachelor Pond in Miami University's Bachelor Preserve. (Quicktime movie~1.6 mb).

 Astropecten articulatus, family astropectinidae, can be found in the Bahamas as well

 as the Florida Keys.
 Its habitat is in "soft sediment composed of sand or shell hash," Hendler, Kier, Miller, and Pawson, 73).
 The moderate-sized adults can reach to be 8 inches.
-They have five flat arms and are two to tree times greater in length to the disk diameter.
+They have five flat arms and are two to three times greater in length to the disk diameter.
 Their color is a drab gray or light brown.
 Some have light brown on the central portion of the arms and disk.
 The marginal plates are mottled with dark reddish brown to a light pink.
 They can be found around a depth of 24-42 feet.
 (Hendler, Kier, Miller, and Pawson, 72-74).

 Asterina folium, family asterinidea, can be found in the Bahama Islands and Florida